 - Stroll the glistening streets of Ginza, Japan’s shopping Mecca for all things designer

 Kanazawa is an artist’s playground and the birthplace of Japan’s ancient samurai culture.

-- Learn Kanazawa’s ancient gold-leaf decoration and kimono dying techniques with a private class lead by your very own art master
+- Learn Kanazawa’s ancient gold-leaf decoration and kimono dying techniques with a private class led by your very own art master

-- Explore the ancient Nagamachi Samurai District, an learn of Kanazawa’s prosperous past
+- Explore the ancient Nagamachi Samurai District, and learn of Kanazawa’s prosperous past

-- Take a day trip to Takayama and explore UNESCO World Heritage Site, Gassyo-Zukuri and the iconic rural architecture built to stand the test of time
+- Take a day trip to Takayama and explore the UNESCO World Heritage Site, Gassyo-Zukuri, and the iconic rural architecture built to stand the test of time